Examining little-known threats to the environment & wastewater treatment processes

 Mop water contains settled particles in the atmosphere, including dust, cleaning chemicals and anything on the floor.
 Hidden dangers in industrial mop water not only contain everyday air pollutants such as mold spores, pollen, and plant and insect parts, but also certain toxic items such as:

 Cleaning chemicals also can present environmental and health issues.
-Chlorine (low-pH) is used in cleaners and water disinfection, which is a respiratory irritant and potential thyroid disrupter.
+Chlorine (high-pH) is used in cleaners and water disinfection, which is a respiratory irritant and potential thyroid disrupter.
+Chlorine cleaning chemical is also known as bleach, sodium hypochlorite.
 Chlorine dissolves when mixed with water.
 It also can escape from water and enter air under certain conditions.
 Most direct releases of chlorine to the environment are to air and to surface water.
 Once released, chlorine reacts with other chemicals.
 In water, it combines with inorganic material to form chloride salts, and organic material to form chlorinated organic chemicals.

 Sodium hydroxide (high-pH) is found in oven cleaners and drain openers.
 If it gets in contact with the skin or eyes, it can cause severe burns.
 Solid sodium hydroxide or solutions of sodium hydroxide will cause chemical burns, permanent injury or scarring, and even blindness if it contacts unprotected human or animal tissue.
 Protective gear such as rubber gloves, safety clothing and eye protection always should be used when handling solid sodium hydroxide or its solutions.